 Biography

 Mélisande is a graduate of the Amsterdam Conservatory where she studied harpsichord, continuo and fortepiano in the classes of Bob van Asperen and Richard Egarr.
 She was granted her Doctorate degree at McGill University in May 2017, under the guidance of Hank Knox and Tom Beghin, thanks to the support of the Joseph-Armand Bombardier Canada Graduate Scholarships Program.
+Mélisande is grateful for the support of Musicaction, the Canada Council for the Arts, the Banff Centre, the SSHRC, the FQRSC, the CALQ, Festival Classica and M. Jacques Marchand.

 Past concerts